1,000+ Opportunities

 Click on any applicable state to learn more about available grant programs and to find Foundation grant representatives. * California Consumer Privacy Statement * Do Not Sell or Share My Personal Information (CA) Do Not Sell or Share My Personal Information (CA) ### Manage Consent Preferences - [x] checkbox label label - [x] checkbox label label - [x] checkbox label label - [x] checkbox label label

-Based on current listing details, eligibility includes: Nonprofits and educational institutions with 501(c)(3) status or governmental entities (including school districts) that serve communities in Florida counties served by Duke Energy.
-Organizations must not discriminate and must demonstrate measurable community impact.
-The Foundation generally does not fund individual K-12 schools or organizations that operate within an individual school directly.
+Based on current listing details, eligibility includes: Eligible organizations must have tax-exempt status and serve communities in Florida counties served by Duke Energy, ensuring non-discrimination and measurable community impact.
 Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates Up to $20,000 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.